 It is important to discuss with your doctor or physical therapist the type and frequency of exercise you are considering to ensure it is right for you.
 Leiserowitz suggests consulting your doctor regarding options for physical therapists who can customize exercise routines for cancer patients.

 It’s also important to remember to not overwork yourself.
 There are many ways to exercise, and not all include full exertion or require maximum effort.
 According to Carol Michaels, founder of Recovery Fitness, the recommended four effective exercise practices for cancer patients are relaxation breathing, aerobic exercise, stretching and strength training.

 Some patients are discouraged by working out and may face challenges in their attempts to complete physical activities.
-In these situations, consult a family member or caregiver for assistance.
+In these situations, consult your healthcare team, family member or caregiver for assistance developing a plan.
 Take a walk around the block with a loved one or pet, or exercise in the comfort of your own home to build confidence.

-Whatever approach a patient chooses, it’s important to be comfortable with it and to not feel forced to complete any activities that can be harmful to your health.
+Whatever approach a patient chooses, it’s important to be comfortable with it and to not feel forced to complete any activities.